-Leverage risk is created when an investment, which includes, for example, an investment in a derivative contract, exposes the Fund to a level of risk that exceeds the amount invested.
-Changes in the value of such an investment magnify the Fund's risk of loss and potential for gain.
+Leverage risk is created when an investment, which includes, for example, an investment in a derivative contract, exposes the Fund or the Underlying Fund to a level of risk that exceeds the amount invested.
+Changes in the value of such an investment magnify the Fund's or the Underlying Fund's risk of loss and potential for gain.

 Investments can have these same results if their returns are based on a multiple of a specified index, security or other benchmark.